mochi-hpc/mochi-doc/docs/source/hello-mochi.rst

-Important note: at this point in the Hello Mochi procedure we will begin executing runtime commands that exercise Mochi components.
+Important note: at this point in the Hello Mochi procedure we will begin executing runtime commands that exercise Mochi.
 If you are using a platform in which the compute nodes and login nodes are not homogenous, then you will need to run the prescribed commands on a compute node (for example, within an interactive job allocation).
 The login node may not